Skip to contents

 #endif

 Each Rcpp interface object includes an add_to_fims_tmb() function.
-There are two shared pointers set up within this function, one to link each Rcpp interface object (e.g., LogisticMaturityInterface) to the Information class in the fims namespace defined in information.hpp in the directory inst/include/common and one to link to the matching class in the fims namespace.
-In our maturity example, this would be the LogisticMaturity class in the fims namespace defined in logistic.hpp in the directory inst/include/population_dynamics/maturity/functors.
+There are two shared pointers set up within this function, one to link each Rcpp interface object (e.g., LogisticMaturityInterface) to the Information class in the fims namespace defined in inst/include/common/information.hpp and one to link to the matching class in the fims namespace.
+In our maturity example, this would be the LogisticMaturity class in the fims namespace defined in inst/include/population_dynamics/maturity/functors/logistic.hpp.

-Within the rcpp_maturity.hpp file, we can link to the fims_info::Information class in order to register maturity parameters and specify whether or not they are random effects.
-We do this by setting up two pointers in the interface: d0 which points to information, and lm0, which points to the logistic maturity module.
+Within rcpp_maturity.hpp, there is a link to the fims_info::Information class to register maturity parameters and specify whether or not they are random effects.
+We do this by setting up two pointers in the interface, info that points to information, and maturity that points to the logistic maturity module.

 fims_info::Information<TMB_FIMS_REAL_TYPE>::GetInstance();